20 and 28 October, 4 November 2021, Ciudad de México, Mexico – Dates revised

-Neonatal severe hyperbilirubinemia: Basic concepts of neurotoxicity, Genes and bilirubin, Mechanisms of disease, Experimental models, Diagnosis of Kernicterus Spectrum Disorders, Prevention of Kernicterus Spectrum Disorders.
+Neonatal severe hyperbilirubinemia: Basic concepts of neurotoxicity, Mechanisms of action, Experimental models, Diagnosis of Kernicterus Spectrum Disorders, Prevention and treatment of kernicterus spectrum disorders.

-Neonatologists, Pediatricians, Residents, PhD students and postdocs working in neonatal jaundice and brain damage fields.
+Neonatologists, Pediatricians, Residents, Nurses, PhD students and postdocs working in neonatal jaundice and brain damage fields.

 Follow the Events on Twitter: #ICGEBmeeting